oop7/ffmpeg-install-guide/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A comprehensive guide and automation scripts for installing FFmpeg across multiple operating systems.
-This repository provides easy-to-follow instructions and automated installation scripts to simplify the FFmpeg setup process.
+A modern Windows application and comprehensive guide for installing FFmpeg across multiple platforms.
+This repository provides a GUI installer for Windows with automatic configuration, along with easy-to-follow installation instructions for macOS and Linux.

 ## Table of Contents
 - [Features](#features)